 The most significant finding concerning improvisations was that the interviewees patched not only the shortage or lack of some skills, but also the very training itself.
-The solutions in this aspect included enrolling in private courses (such as language ones), self-study of materials and general familiarization with the future area of operations, one of the female civilian respondents even enrolled as a volunteer in a refugee camp in her country of residence (Australia).
-As she claimed, camp with Syrian people, the camp that she remembered from Australia, also to prepare herself emotionally for the harsh conditions she expected.
-Also, as it was observed by Klemens, and experienced veteran of Iraq and Lebanon, trainings happened also in the mission outside of formal context, even when they were drinking beer together with fellow soldiers who have already been deployed there before.
+The solutions in this aspect included enrolling in private courses (such as language ones), self-study of materials and general familiarization with the future area of operations, one of the female civilian respondents even enrolled as a volunteer in a refugee camp in her country of residence.
+As she claimed, the camp that she remembered prepared herself emotionally for the harsh conditions she expected.
+Also, as it was observed by Klemens, trainings happened also in the mission outside of formal context, even when they were drinking beer together with fellow soldiers who have already been deployed there before.
 As he said, the knowledge from experienced peacekeepers was invaluable.
-Moreover, a part of the training was trips organized for the soldiers to get to know the country, indicated by participants of Kosovo, Syria, Iraq and Lebanon deployments.
-In particular that sometimes there was simply no time for training, as in the case of the respondents to be deployed for Syria and Iraq, where they had no clue where (which base) they are going to land in, what will be their tasks or who are they are going to cooperate with.
+Moreover, a part of the training was trips organized for the soldiers to get to know the country, In particular that sometimes there was simply no time for training, where they had no clue where (which base) they are going to land in, what will be their tasks or who are they are going to cooperate with.